 Our Upcoming Events

-The City has developed four alternatives from which the preferred alternative will be selected based on the results of a traffic study and community process.
+The City has developed four alternatives from which the preferred alternative may be selected based on the results of a traffic study and community process.
 Before undertaking detailed design, two critical questions must be answered.
 First, what is the best design for accommodating walkers, joggers, and bicyclists of varying speeds on an alignment with an average slope of 5% and a maximum slope of 7%?
 Second, what is the best approach for establishing the necessary width for pedestrian and bicyclist access?

 With respect to the user groups, the four alternatives include options with on-street bikeways to allow for separation between bicyclists and pedestrians.
-With respect to creating the necessary width, the alternatives include narrowing the roadway and reinforcing the existing shoulder with retaining walls to support a path.
+With respect to creating the necessary width, alternatives include narrowing the roadway and/or reinforcing the existing shoulder with retaining walls to support a path.
 Work completed to date includes a preliminary analysis of the magnitude and extent of retaining walls needed under the four scenarios.